FormulaMonks/contest/README.markdown

       end
     end

-You can run it normaly, it's Test::Unit after all.
+You can run it normally, it's Test::Unit after all.
 If you want to run a particular test, say "yet more tests", try this:

     $ testrb my_test.rb -n test_yet_more_tests